Graco SnugRide SnugLock 35 Review

 Our Analysis and Test Results

 In 1942, Russell Gray and Robert Cone launched the Graco company.
 However, it only fabricated car parts at that time.
 After Gray left the company, the remaining partner hired an engineer to move Graco into a new kind of product, including the first baby swing.
 This favorite baby swing was trendy, making Graco a household name.
-Graco is currently a leader for baby products, including car seats in all safety seat categories and some of the best full-size strollers and some options in our best travel strollers review.
+Graco is currently a leader for baby products, including car seats in all safety seat categories and some of the full-size strollers and some options in our travel strollers review.

 Performance Comparison